 Ineligible to enroll next two semesters.

-If suspension occurs at the end of the spring semester, ineligibility includes: summer term (which includes Maymester), fall semester, and spring semester.
+If suspension occurs at the end of the spring semester, ineligibility includes: summer term (which includes Maymester), fall semester, spring semester and summer term.

 If suspension occurs at the end of the fall semester, ineligibility includes: spring semester, summer term (which includes Maymester), and fall semester.